 The Solution to Tyupkin

 Most of the banks all over the world are aware of this new threat, and they have implemented a new security that will override any process that’s done to the ATM machine.
 With this security measurement in place, no hacker will gain access to a virus similar to Tyupkin.

-But, with all the internet security problems, there will always be new ways that hackers invented that will make it easier to steal from banks, ATM machines and even from people’s bank accounts.
+But, with all the internet security problems, there will always be new ways that hackers invented that will make it easier to steal from banks, ATM machines and even targeting people’s bank accounts.
 It is really scary to think how easy it has become for hackers to steal from anyone in the world or to attack Hospitals, corporations and so on.